The Art Of Living

 Communication Is How We Relate

 We learn to communicate through language.
 Parents and guardians are the first to teach us to talk.
-And we learn through formal education afterwards.
+And we learn through formal education afterward.

 Communication is necessary as we all live with others and our ability to correspond lovingly with others means the difference between harmony or disharmony.